-Decision support systems (DSS), which are often based on complex statistical, machine learning, and AI models, have increasingly become a core part of data analytics and sensemaking processes.
-Automation complacency - a state characterized by over-trust in intelligent systems - has the potential to result in catastrophic performance failure.
-An under-investigated factor in automation complacency research is the effect that DSS might have on human learning of domain concepts.
-In this paper, we perform a comparative analysis of two studies of users interacting with decision aids to understand how knowledge retention is affected by the competence and presentation of a DSS.
-Our results indicate that while humans have the opportunity to learn and internalize domain concepts while being supported by a DSS, features that make the DSS appear more competent, persuasive, or customizable may lead a user to form incorrect beliefs about a domain.
+Decision support systems (DSS) are often based on complex machine learning models, and have become a core part of analytics and sensemaking processes.
+An under-investigated factor in trust and complacency research is the effect that DSS might have on human learning of domain knowledge.
+We conduct a comparative analysis of two between-subjects studies of users interacting with decision aids to understand how knowledge acquisition and retention is affected by the competence and presentation of a DSS.
+Results indicate that while humans can internalize domain concepts while being aided by a DSS, features that make the DSS appear more competent, persuasize, or customizable may lead a user to form incorrect beliefs.

 Computer science (CS) is becoming an increasingly diverse domain.
-This work reports on an initiative designed to introduce underrepresented populations to computing using an eclectic, multifaceted approach.
-As part of a yearlong computing course, students engage in various activities, including participatory simulations, that foreground the social and collaborative aspects of CS.
-Collectively, these activities are designed to introduce learners to the growing diversity of what CS looks like in the 21st century.
-This paper lays out the practical and theoretical motivations for the Computational Thinking for Girls (CT4G) project, specifically highlighting the use of Making through physical and social computing as ways to engage students in CS.
+This work reports on an initiative designed to introduce underrepresented populations to computing using a multifaceted approach.
+This article outlines the practical and theoretical motivations for the Computational Thinking for Girls (CT4G) project, specifically highlighting the use of Making through physical and social computing as ways to engage students in CS.
 A snapshot of one activity from the program is provided - Wearing the Web - in which students use open-hardware programmable badges to explore the underlying structure and technology that enables the Internet.
 Data from the first year of the CT4G program are presented to show the positive effects that this diverse introduction to CS is having on the students with respect to their attitudes toward CS.